Co-operative Compliance and the OECD’s International Compliance Assurance Programme

 |Product Line||Kluwer Law International|

-Co-operative Compliance Programs in Australia: Working Towards Justified Trust
+Co-operative Compliance Programmes in Australia: Working Towards Justified Trust

 Japanese International Compliance Assurance in Practice